Designing an attack-defense game: how to increase robustness of financial transaction models via a competition: Conclusions

 \subsubsection{The best defence}

-We note, that permutation of transactions doesn't affect the model score.
-So, to make the model more robust we can perform a fixed number of permutations and get predictions of the initial model.
-Averaging of these predictions gives the most robust option.
-So, the defense has two components: a permutation algorithm and a model used to evaluated permuted sequences of transactions.
+We note that the permutation of transactions doesn't affect the model score.
+So, to make the model more robust, we can perform a fixed number of permutations and get predictions for the initial model.
+Averaging these predictions gives the most robust option.
+So, the defense has two components: a permutation algorithm and a model used to evaluate permuted sequences of transactions.

-As the model the defense use a distilled model from the base one.
-It is also an ensemble that was learned to distill the big model using only a subset of given features.
-It was also a gradient boosting model.
+The defense model uses a distilled model from the base one.
+It is also an ensemble that was learned to distil the big model using only a subset of given features.
+We trained here another gradient boosting model.

-\section{Additional results}
+\subsection{Additional results}